 \section{Conclusions and Outlook}

-In this work, we apply a deep learning auto-encoder on configurations produced for the 2D Ferromagnetic Ising model for performing a classification in an unsupervised manner.
+In this work, we apply a deep learning auto-encoder on configurations produced for the 2D (anti)ferromagnetic Ising model for performing classification in an unsupervised manner.
 Hence, with no prior knowledge on the system, we demonstrate that we can predict the phase structure of this system qualitatively as well as quantitatively by determining both phase regions and the critical temperature.

-At low temperatures, by making use of the latent dimension per configuration, the autoencoder predicts two states reflecting to the broken $\mathbb{Z}_2$ symmetry.
+For the ferromagnetic model, at low temperatures, by making use of the latent { variable} per configuration, the autoencoder predicts two states reflecting to the broken $\mathbb{Z}_2$ symmetry.
 As the temperature increases, these two states appear to collapse at one state, located around zero, and the underlying symmetry is restored.
-This behaviour becomes more distinct as the volume of the lattice increases and the point where the two states collapse is getting more and more local; this corresponds to the critical point of the phase transition.
+This behaviour becomes more distinct as the volume of the lattice increases, and the point where the two states collapse is getting more and more local; this corresponds to the critical point of the phase transition.